carlisia/mcp-factcheck/README.md

-# MCP Fact-Check Tool
+# MCP Fact-Check MCP Server

-An MCP Server that validates content and code against the official Model Context Protocol specifications using semantic search and AI-powered analysis.
+An MCP Server for validating code or content against the official **Model Context Protocol (MCP)** specification to ensure technical accuracy and prevent the spread of misinformation.

 ## Overview

-The MCP Fact-Check Tool helps ensure technical accuracy when writing about MCP by comparing content against official specifications.
+The MCP Fact-Check MCP Server helps ensure technical accuracy when coding or writing about MCP by comparing content against official specifications.
 It uses:

 - **Semantic search** with OpenAI embeddings to find relevant specification sections
 - **AI-powered validation** to detect inaccuracies and suggest corrections